DwinaTech/movies-app/README.md

-## Move Application:
+## movie Application:

 ### Quick view
 - To visualize the App in quick way you can visit it live on `heroku` by press this link: https://guarded-refuge-70090.herokuapp.com/
 ### How to use the App locally :-

-- Clone the repository locally `git clone git@github.com:DwinaTech/moves-app.git`
+- Clone the repository locally `git clone git@github.com:DwinaTech/movies-app.git`

-- Navigate to main directory `cd moves-app`
+- Navigate to main directory `cd movies-app`

 - Run `npm install` to install node modules